aptuitiv/cacao/README.md

 -----------

 The module styles are separated into several layers.
+Each of these layers can be used in your project by importing them individually or as a whole component by importing `index.scss`.

-Each of these layers can use the module's default style settings.
+The layers can use the module's default style settings.
 Between overriding these settings and leveraging the style layers the user can create predictable and flexible stylesheets.

-Each of these layers can be used in your project separately or as a whole component by importing `index.scss`.

 - base
 - utils
 - component
 - state

-An example of a projects's `main.scss` that makes use of these layers:
+An example of a project's `main.scss` that makes use of these layers:

     /**
      * src/site/styles/main.scss
      */

     /* Globals */
-    @import "../../../bower_components/cacao/cacao"; // cacao globals, defaults, and mixins
+    @import "../../../bower_components/cacao/cacao"; // cacao globals
     @import "settings"; // site settings, default global overrides

     /* Bower Modules */